-If in the case of a decision to recall or sell an investment at a cost which is over the approved virement limits, the Council's urgent action procedure in its Constitution would be invoked by officers.
+If in the case of a decision to recall or sell an investment at a cost which is over the approved virement limits, the Council's urgent action procedure in its Constitution would be invoked by officers

-- 26. Where a credit rating agency announces that a credit rating is on review for possible downgrade (also known as "rating watch negative" or "credit watch negative") so that it may fall below the approved rating criteria, then only investments that can be withdrawn in a timely manner will be made with that organisation until the outcome of the review is announced.
-This policy will not apply to negative outlooks, which indicate a long-term direction of travel rather than an imminent change of rating.
-Any counterparty downgrades must be included in the monthly monitoring reports sent to the members of the Corporate Governance & Audit Committee. - 27.
-Other Information on the Security of Investments: The Council understands that credit ratings are good, but not perfect, predictors of investment default.
+26. Where a credit rating agency announces that a credit rating is on review for possible downgrade (also known as "rating watch negative" or "credit watch negative") so that it may fall below the approved rating criteria, then only investments that can be withdrawn in a timely manner will be made with that organisation until the outcome of the review is announced.
+This policy

+- 27. Other Information on the Security of Investments: The Council understands that credit ratings are good, but not perfect, predictors of investment default.
 Full regard will therefore be given to other available information on the credit quality of the organisations, in which it invests, including credit default swap prices, financial statements, information on potential government support and reports in the quality financial press.
 No investments will be made with an organisation if there are substantive doubts about its credit quality, even though it may meet the credit rating criteria. - 28.
 When deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings, but can be seen in other market measures.
 In these circumstances, the Council will restrict its investments to those organisations of higher credit quality and reduce the maximum duration of its investments to maintain the required level of security.
 The extent of these restrictions will be in line with prevailing financial market conditions.
 If these restrictions mean that insufficient commercial organisations of high credit quality are available to invest the Council's cash balances, then the surplus will be deposited with the UK Government, via the Debt Management Office or invested in government treasury bills for example, or with other local authorities.
 This will cause a reduction in the level of investment income earned, but will protect the principal sum invested. - 29.
-Specified Investments: The CLG Guidance defines specified investments as those: - denominated in pound sterling, - due to be repaid within 12 months of arrangement, - not defined as capital expenditure by legislation, and - invested with one of: - \circ the UK Government, - \circ $\;$ a UK local authority, parish council or community council, or - $\circ \quad$ a body or investment scheme of "high credit quality".
+Specified Investments: The CLG Guidance defines specified investments as those: - denominated in pound sterling, - due to be repaid within 12 months of arrangement, - not defined as capital expenditure by legislation, and - invested with one of: - o the UK Government, - o a UK local authority, parish council or community council, or - a body or investment scheme of "high credit quality".